GCSEComputer Science

 View mark scheme hint

-What is meant by a bit in binary?
+What is meant by a byte in terms of binary?
 [2 marks]

 2 marks